 The hybrid cloud model for data analytics helps organizations overcome the technical limitations of an individual cloud computing model.
 While public cloud services are less expensive and highly scalable, the pooled computing resources accessed over the Internet offer limited security and performance.
 The private cloud model is more costly, but the dedicated resources guarantee high availability.
 On-premise infrastructure resources ensure that mission-critical apps and services and sensitive business information stays within the geographic, physical as well as logical boundaries of the organization's internal IT network.
 This model is essential for security-sensitive analytics use cases in highly regulated financial, healthcare, and defense industry verticals.
 For these reasons, organizations are adopting the hybrid cloud model to build modern data lake platforms for advanced data analytics use cases.

-Enterprise Data Lakes to remove barriers
+Enterprise Data Lakes to Remove Barriers

 Data Lake refers to a centralized data storage system that makes available raw data for data orchestration activities such as data collection, acquisition, integration, ETL, and, subsequently, analytics processing.
-The critical difference between a modern data lake technology and a traditional data warehousing system is the approach to data storage and transformation before analytics processing.
+The critical difference between a modern data lake technology and a traditional data warehousing system is the data storage and transformation approach before analytics processing.
 Traditional data warehouses transform acquired data into a structured format (schema-on-write) before storing it for analytics processing.
 On the other hand, modern data lakes follow a flat architecture – data is acquired across an integrated set of sources in multiple structures and formats.
 Different analytics tools and systems can query the exact information according to specific formatting requirements and orchestrate the chosen data assets before analytics processing to meet these requirements.
 This gives users more freedom to query and analyze various information without limitations associated with data quality, structure, and formatting choices.

 Data lake technologies offer better visibility into data assets, improve data analysis control, and reduce the cost associated with the end-to-end analytics pipeline.
 This is important for analytics use cases that process large volumes of unstructured real-time data streams at scale – in a traditional data warehouse setting, schema-on-write ETL transformation slows down the analytics process.
 Suppose multiple formats are required for the same enterprise data assets.
 In that case, the cost of storing duplicate versions on public cloud storage services such as Amazon S3 can also increase exponentially.